kandelvijaya/website/content/post/testableInterfaceDesignWithEnums.md

         [feature present];
     }
 ```
-Other approaches that Im aware of is either by extending the type and creating factory method.
+Other approaches that I'm aware of is either by extending the enum type and creating factory method.
 Or creating
 a class that waraps each enum case.
 I however believe this is very neat way to expose swift enum based
 api to obj-c.
 Note that, Obj-C can only create the OnePointEntryPoint.
 Given two instances of different
 OneTapEntryPoint, Obj-C doesnot have the ability to read what case a instance has internally.
 You can still do memory comparision.

 <a id="org13ee52f"></a>